samthiriot/knime-shapefiles-as-WKT/docs/pages/0_read_shapefiles/index.md

 * compare the outputs of the various nodes; observe how the geometries can be lines of polygons
 * open the views, and watch how the "the_geom" columns of the KNIME tables were interpreted as spatial data

+# Next

+See the demo on how to [merge geometries from various sources in KNIME](../../pages/1_merge_shapefiles/index.md)